Pr\"ufer algebraic spaces: Preliminaries

 \subsubsection{$U$-modifications}

-Let $U\subset|X|$ be a schematically dense generizing subset.
-By {\em $U$-modification} (resp. {\em $U$-quasi-modification}) we mean a proper (resp. separated finite type) $U$-admissible morphism $f{\colon}X'\to X$ such that there exists an open subspace $V\subseteq X$ containing $U$ for which $f^{-1}(V)\to V$ is an isomorphism (resp. an open immersion).
-In general, by {\em modification} (resp. {\em quasi-modification}) we mean a morphism $f{\colon}X'\to X$ which is a $U$-modification (resp. $U$-quasi-modification) for some choice of an open schematically dense subspace $U\into X$.
+Let $X$ be a qcqs space, and $U\subseteq|X|$ a schematically dense quasi-compact generizing subset.
+By a {\em $U$-modification} (resp. {\em $U$-quasi-modification}) we mean a proper (resp. separated finite type) $U$-admissible morphism $f\:X'\to X$ with qcqs source such that there exists an open subspace $V\subseteq X$ containing $U$ for which $f^{-1}(V)\to V$ is an isomorphism (resp. an open immersion).
+By a {\em strict} $U$-quasi-modification $X'\to X$ we mean a $U$-quasi-modification whose restriction onto a quasi-compact neighborhood of $U$ in $X$ is an isomorphism.
+In general, by a {\em modification} (resp. {\em quasi-modification}) we mean a morphism $f\:X'\to X$ which is a $U$-modification (resp. $U$-quasi-modification) for some choice of a schematically dense quasi-compact generizing subset $U\subseteq|X|$.

-\begin{rem} If $X'$ and $X''$ are two $U$-modifications of $X$ then there exists at most one $X$-morphism $f{\colon}X''\to X'$ because $U$ is schematically dense in $X''$ and $X'$ is $X$-separated.
-In this case we say that $X''$ {\em dominates} $X'$.
+\begin{rem} If $X'$ and $X''$ are two $U$-modifications of $X$ then there exists at most one $X$-morphism $f\:X''\to X'$ because $U$ is schematically dense in $X''$ and $X'$ is $X$-separated.
+If such $f$ exists we say that $X''$ {\em dominates} $X'$.
 The set of all $U$-modifications of $X$ ordered by domination is filtered because $U$-modifications $X',X''$ are dominated by the schematic image of $U$ in $X'\times_XX''$.
 The same facts hold true for the family of modifications of $X$. \end{rem}